acm-uiuc/sigrobotics-web/projects.md

 ## Low-Cost Mobile Manipulator
 Develop our own low-cost mobile manipulator!
 And open-source it.

+## Mini Humanoid
+Working with KScale Labs to develop our own 3D-printed mini humanoid.

 ## Simulation
 Perform a variety of robotic tasks, such as humanoid locomotion, pick-and-place, and navigation, in simulation using MuJoCo.